Grabot/Stijl/README.md

 ![The Stijl gif example](example_images/example_gif.gif) The values given as arguments are also the default values.
 So the same result is given by just running `stijl.py`

 You can also pass a list of angles as numbers.
 These are used to create the angles of the planes.
-By setting these to be just nog 90 degrees you'll create almost square looking planes but they would seem slightly off and crooked.
+By setting these to be just not 90 degrees you'll create almost square looking planes but they would seem slightly off and crooked.
 The default of these values are `"88, 89, 91, 92"`.
 As an example, the following image is created using the command:
 ```commandline
 python stijl.py --angles="69, 31, 72"